dougeby/IntuneDocs/InTuneDocs/EndUser/company-portal-frequently-asked-questions.md

 - [Windows](reset-erase-your-lost-or-stolen-device-windows.md)
 - [Reset your device from the Company Portal website](reset-your-device-cpwebsite.md)

-## You do not see all of your devices in the Company Portal
+## What if I can't see my device in the Company Portal?
 For you to be able to see a device, it must first be added to the Company Portal.
 Go to the Company Portal as directed by your administrator and follow the steps for your device.
 You also won’t see devices that are owned and managed by your company.

 ## If you have questions, contact your IT administrator